 - Provide culturally competent, effective and patient-centered professional nursing care to individuals, families, and communities across the life span.

 - Articulate the role of the nurse in relation to healthcare policy.

-BSN Sample Program Plan, Pre-licensure Day, Full-time (assumes all pre-requisite coursework is complete).
+BSN Sample Tentative Program Plan, Pre-licensure Schedule, Full-time (assumes all pre-requisite coursework is complete).

-The Pre-licensure BSN Weekend/Evening course program consists of the same courses over 5 semesters.
+The Pre-licensure BSN course work over 5 semesters.